 There’s a good chance you need to aerate your lawn if:

-• It experiences heavy traffic, and kids and pets running around your garden all contribute to compaction
+- It experiences heavy traffic with kids and pets for example, running around your garden which all contribute to compaction

 There are two approaches to spiking your lawn depending on the soil build-up and the soil types in your garden.
 One is with a garden fork which is excellent for smaller areas and sandy/loamy soils, and the other involves coring with a hollow-tine fork which is ideal for heavy clay soils.